-The product also provides a sustainable de-icing, safer alternative to using rock salt to clear snow and ice.
-It has been carefully formulated to achieve the same, if not superior ice melting results than rock salt without leaving harmful residue, blocking drains or inexorably altering the delicate ecosystems around it.
+The product also provides sustainable de-icing, a safer alternative to using rock salt to clear snow and ice.
+It has been carefully formulated to achieve the same, if not superior, ice melting results than rock salt without leaving harmful residue, blocking drains or inexorably altering the delicate ecosystems around it.

-Why EcoGrit Can Help With Sustainable De-Icing
+Why EcoGrit Can Help With Sustainable De-icing

 1· Rock Salt-Free

 Rock salt, or sodium chloride, has long been the method of choice for melting unwanted ice and snow.
-The chemical make-up of the salt lowers the temperature of the ice, causing it to melt back into water.
+The chemical makeup of the salt lowers the temperature of the ice, causing it to melt back into water.
 However, the salt has to go somewhere, and this ends up being the surrounding soil systems, water sources and groundwater.
 Many areas are reporting salinity levels being affected in lakes, rivers and streams, which leads to problems for both resident wildlife and human consumption.

 Urea is another harmful ingredient that can be found in de-icers – although not in EcoGrit!
 It is also commonly found in fertilisers.
 Right from its initial production and processing, urea can cause problems.
 For example, urea plants can leak poisonous gases, such as ammonia.
 These can then enter water supplies and pollute the air.
 Urea itself also damages soil ecosystems, groundwater and surrounding habitats.
 If animals ingest it, it can harm their internal systems.
-It can be absorbed by animals’ feet and paws and carried a long way away from the original de-icing area.
+It can be absorbed by their feet and paws and carried a long way away from the original de-icing area.
 Eliminating urea from the process enables a more sustainable de-icing solution.

 3· Simply Melts Away

 The crystals contained within EcoGrit have been carefully designed to melt away, leaving minimal residue for a more sustainable de-icing process.
 They will not block drainage systems like sand or grit can do.
 This means that water and drains can flow more easily, which helps reduce the environmental impact caused by overflowing sewage or dirty water.
-EcoGrit also works for up to seven days, reducing the amount of applications you need.
+EcoGrit also works for up to seven days, reducing the number of applications you need.
 It is also non-corrosive to surfaces, walls and vehicles.
-This keeps assets in good condition for longer, so that the environmental impact of repairs and replacements can also be minimised.
+This keeps assets in good condition for longer so that the environmental impact of repairs and replacements can also be minimised.

 4· Sustainable Packaging

 There is a growing emphasis on packaging products sustainably right now, which helps to reduce single-use plastic.
 EcoGrit Concentrate is a granular product that is soluble in water.
-This cuts down on packaging needed, as the granules take up less space than pre-dissolved liquid ice melt alternatives for sustainable de-icing.
+This cuts down on packaging required as the granules take up less space than pre-dissolved liquid ice melt alternatives for sustainable de-icing.